 Cold Case Hammarskjöld manages to have its cake and eat it too: it attempts to mildly satirize the recent spate of true crime documentaries and podcasts which depend on twists to sell their stories (last year’s Three Identical Strangers, even though it’s not a crime story exactly, fits this mold pretty well), while also crafting a solid example of the same kind of film.

 In 1961, Swedish diplomat Dag Hammarskjöld, then Secretary-General of the United Nations, is killed in a plane crash in Northern Rhodesia (now Zambia).
 He was on his way to broker peace with a rebel leader under the thumb of a Belgian mining company.
 Although pilot error is deemed the cause of the crash, there were plenty of big-money interests who would have been happy to see the idealistic Hammarskjöld out of the picture.
+The kind of big money that probably enjoys the best real money pokies.

 Years later, Swedish aid worker Göran Björkdahl is given a piece of metal that his father tells him is a piece of Hammarskjöld’s crashed plane.
 It is riddled with holes that look like some sort of ammunition has been fired through it.
 This puzzle piece is enough to inspire Björkdahl to start an investigation into the truth of the plane crash.
 Brügger teams up with the amateur detective on his search, because who doesn’t like a good murder mystery?